plone/documentation/docs/classic-ui/viewlets.md

         # example above.
 ```

 ### Poking viewlet registrations programmatically

-Below is an example how one can poke viewlets registration for a Plone site.
+The following code is an example of how one can poke the viewlets registration for a Plone site.

 ```python
 from zope.component import getUtility